Arnauld/CQRS-Ramblings/doc/article/notes.md

 > The whole point of an aggregate boundary is that everything inside is
 > consistent. - Greg Young

 One can note this is very similar to the distinction of the operational database and the data warehouse used for reporting.
 This acts exactly the same: one builds query-oriented database to optimize the read.

+> This is the sound philosophy of CQRS.
+Separate the commands from queries.
+> The commands change the state of the system and should be transactional and act on small consistent
+> chuncks (Aggregate Roots in DDD).
+These chunks can well be stored as Blob in a NoSql database.
+> When the state as changed, the command publish an event that can be subscribed by the Query/Reporting
+> context.
+In this context you can denormalize the value in a RDBMS (for lists) or in an OLAP cube
+> (for stats) to show data to your users.
+No need to have the same model when changing the system and
+> when querying it, these are different concerns.

 [wikipedia-datawarehouse]:http://en.wikipedia.org/wiki/Data_warehouse